TEMPLATE === page

 Vulvar dermatitis is a common condition that is usually caused by an allergic reaction to irritating products, other existing skin conditions, or vaginal infections.

-It generally results in red, itchy, inflamed skin on the vulva, and while not all cases can be treated at home, most cases will ease with proper care, a few lifestyle changes, and soothing vaginal cream.
+It generally results in red, itchy, inflamed skin on the vulva (can also be dry and flaky), and while not all cases can be treated at home, most cases will ease with proper care, a few lifestyle changes, and soothing vaginal cream.

 Should symptoms persist for more than two weeks, schedule an appointment with your doctor for a diagnosis and the correct medical treatment.